dapak2002/programming-languages-2022/feedback-hw.md

 - contains `b`s but no `a`s
 - contains `a`s and `b`s

-**Make sure to include this in the final version of the report and to justify all the claims you make.**
+**Make sure to include improvements along these lines in the final version of the report and to justify all the claims you make.**

 ## [Assignment 1](https://canvas.chapman.edu/courses/44405/assignments/484480)